Pandawan/GarlicRecipes/README.md

 ## TODO
 - Change logo from Bulma to real one
+- Change website name

+Possible Names:
+- Garlic Guide
+- Garlic Book
-- Maybe change name to Garlic Recipes or Garlic Kitchen?
+- Garlic Recipes
+- Garlic Chef

 ## Contribute
 If you want to contribute a tutorial, you can submit a Pull Request.